Our Creepy Kangaroo

 I set up shop at my computer in the living room.
 Shortly thereafter, it happens.
 I see him, slowly moving across the drive and towards the front door.
 He peers in, looking for signs of life.
 He sees nothing, and moves to the next window.
 I can see all this from my vantage point, but he can’t see me until he methodically makes his way to the third window.

 Bingo!
-He sees me, and stares directly at me, his ears swiveling back and forth as he sits up and licks his chops.
+He sees me, and stares directly at me, his ears swivelling back and forth as he sits up and licks his chops.
 He places his hands on the window, balances on his tail, puts his huge feet on the window, and tries to hump it.
 He throws his head back in ecstasy, as he makes love to the window.
 Then the adjacent wood pile.
 Then the bicycles.

 This is one horny creepy kangaroo.